 Connection to Canadian Foodgrains Bank

-Christian Missionary Alliance receives requests for food from its overseas partners.
+The Christian and Missionary Alliance receives requests for food from its overseas partners.
 Each request is reviewed to ensure the food and support provided will improve the lives of the people receiving the assistance – in both the short and long terms.

 Once planning is complete (including details to ensure safe and reliable delivery), Canadian Foodgrains Bank arranges the purchase and shipping of the food.
-Christian Missionary Alliance often works together with other Foodgrains Bank church members on shipments.
+The Christian and Missionary Alliance often works together with other Foodgrains Bank church members on shipments.